AlbianWarp/AlbianWarpGameModifications/docs/Albian Warp CAOS Developer Documentation.md

 * **USER_status**, set to "online" or "offline" This value is actually set by the Albian Warp client, rather than a script.

 With the exception of the \_group value, these variables should not be modified by the user or third party agents.

+## NET: Command Replacement CAOS Functions

+A large portion of the NET: CAOS Commands have been replaced in the Albian Warp code by CAOS Functions.
+These are portions of code that are loaded from scripts into GAME variable strings upon injection, and then executed with the command, `CAOS`.
+These can be a bit ugly and annoying to copy-paste, but they are vastly easier to read than copy-paste the entire blocks of code themselves.
+Attempts were made to keep the CAOS function behavior as close to the original NET: commands as possible, but some of them behave a little differently.

+Use of the CAOS Functions in your own agents is highly encouraged, but avoid editing the CAOS function scripts or strings directly as several agents depend on them to function.
+If you have found a way to improve the NET: CAOS functions, please consider contributing directly to the Albian Warp project repository so everyone can benefit.

+Here are the NET: Commands that have been replaced, along with the CAOS lines that replace them:

+* **NET: RUSO**: `net: ruso va30` >> `sets va30 caos 0 0 0 0 game "f_aw_ruso" 0 0 va99`
+	* Sets va30 to the name of a random user
+* **NET: ULIN**: `setv va30 net: ulin "username"` >> `setv va30 stoi caos 0 0 "username" 0 game "f_aw_ulin" 0 1 va99`
+	* Sets va30 to 0 if the user is offline, 1 if they are online, and 2 if there is no such user.
+* **NET: WHON**: `net: whon va30` >> `sets va99 caos 0 0 va30 targ game "f_aw_whon" 0 0 va99`
+	* Adds the user specified in va30 to the Who's Wanted Register for the target agent
+* **NET: WHOF**: `net: whof va30` >> `sets va99 caos 0 0 va30 targ game "f_aw_whof" 0 0 va99`
+	* Removes the user specified in va30 from the Who's Wanted Register for the target agent
+* **NET: WHOZ**: `net: whoz` >> `sets va99 caos 0 0 targ 0 game "f_aw_whoz" 0 0 va99`
+	* Clears all usernames from the Who's Wanted Register for the target agent
+* **NET: WHOD**: `net: whod` >> `outs caos 0 0 0 0 game "f_aw_whod" 0 0 va99`
+	* Dumps debug infomation about the Who's Wanted Register to the debug log
+	* The original version of this command dumped the information to the output stream instead of the debug log

 ## Direct Messaging Agents (DMAs)